GoodUncleFood/petite/readme.md

 petite.setConfig('key','value','environmentName');
 petite.setConfig('key','value','someOtherEnvironentName');
 ```
-Note: There are 3 predefined default variables (which can be overriden)
+Note: There are 3 predefined variables that all environments inherit (including the default environment).
+These can be overriden as needed.
 * port: 3000 (Which port the service should listen on)
 * logToConsole : true (Should the service log events and message to the console?)
 * debug : false (Should the service throw exceptions when they are encountered?)